Gammerdinger/Introduction_to_Unix_and_programming/Basics_of_for_loops/README.md

 ## The Solution

 Loops!!!
 All of these problems are perfect places to implement loops.
-Loops ar a common programming structure found in virtually all programming languages.
+Loops are a common programming structure found in virtually all programming languages.
 Generally speaking, there are several varieties of loops including *for* loops, *while* loops, *until* loops among others.
 The most common loops are *for* loops, but the other loops certainly have their places.
 For example, *while* loops are frequently used for reading files.
 In this tutorial, we are going to focus on *for* loops.

 ## Expected Learning Outcomes